 A few drops of LifeTree Dish Soap cuts grease and lifts away food.
 It does a nice job on dishes and is soft and gentle on hands.
 Environmentally conscious consumers will appreciate the super concentrated formula that uses a smaller bottle.
 Others may like the gentleness and full disclosure of ingredients.
 LifeTree does not test on animals or use animal ingredients.
 If you're looking for a real environmentally friendly dish soap, look at LifeTree.

-This formula from LifeTree is highly concentrated and requires just a few drops for a full sink of dirty dishes.
-LifeTree is committed to cutting down on packaging and using post-consumer recycled bottles.
+This formula is highly concentrated and requires just a few drops for a full sink of dirty dishes.
+Ecover is committed to cutting down on packaging and using post-consumer recycled bottles.
 The dish soap has aloe and herbal extracts to help keep your hands smooth and protected.

 Method dish liquid works without leaving a thick residue to rinse away.
-It is ultra concentrated, and trust me, a little goes a long way.
+It is ultra-concentrated, so a little goes a long way.
 The bottle design is unique and functional.
 Simply lift and squeeze to release a small amount of dish liquid directly from the bottom of the bottle.
 No gunky lids, or turning over the bottle.
 Try the mint, lavender, and cucumber formulas as well.

-Seventh Generation provides quality products free from chlorine, phosphates and guaranteed to be biodegradable.
+Seventh Generation provides quality products free of chlorine and phosphates, and guaranteed to be biodegradable.
 The Lavender variety has a refreshing scent that helps make the dishwashing experience a success.
 Seventh Generation's dish soaps suds up and clean as well as any other brand with the added benefit of being environmentally friendly.
-The dish soap also comes in a citrus, green apple, and free and clear varieties.Continue to 5 of 5 below.
+The dish soap also comes in a citrus, green apple, and free and clear varieties.Continue to 5 of 6 below.